michelou/dotty-examples/README.md

 	dotr
 	dotr.bat
 	</pre>

+    > **NB.** The `dotr.bat` batch file does hang on Windows due to implementation issues with the Dotty REPL on Windows.

 4. **`build.bat`** - Finally every single example can be built/run using either  the **`build`** command or the **`sbt`** command.<br/>
     > **NB.** We prefer the **`build`** command here since our simple examples don't require the **`sbt`** machinery (eg. [library dependencies](https://www.scala-sbt.org/1.x/docs/Library-Dependencies.html), [sbt server](https://www.scala-sbt.org/1.x/docs/sbt-server.html)).